Tellico Dam: Preliminary planning and Timberlake initiative

-The Tennessee Valley Authority (TVA) was formally established in 1933 as part of programs under the New Deal.
-The agency was initially tasked with modernizing the region, using experts and electricity to combat human and economic problems.
+The Tennessee Valley Authority (TVA) is a federally owned electric utility company created by U.S. Code Title 16, Chapter 12A, the Tennessee Valley Authority Act of 1933.
+Despite its shares being owned by the federal government, TVA operates like a private corporation, and receives no taxpayer funding.
+The TVA was formally established in 1933 as part of programs under the New Deal.

+The agency was initially tasked with modernizing the Tennessee Valley region, using experts in economic development, engineering, planning, and agriculture.
+Nonetheless, the TVA focused primarily on electricity generation, flood control, and combatting human and economic problems.

-In 1936, the TVA began studies for hydroelectric dam sites.
+In 1936, TVA began studies for hydroelectric dam sites as part of its Unified Development of the Tennessee River (UDTR) plan.
 Early TVA plans suggested the construction of a dam along the Little Tennessee River at its mouth at the Tennessee River adjacent to Bussell Island.
 This later became known as the Fort Loudoun Extension, an expansion of the adjacent Fort Loudoun Dam.
-However, the project was canceled on October 20, 1942 because of a lack of federal funding resulting from wartime issues.
+However, the project was canceled on October 20, 1942, due to a lack of federal funding resulting from financial constraints imposed by US involvement in World War II.

-In 1959, TVA chairman Red Wagner approved the restart of project development on the Fort Loudoun Extension, now named the Tellico Project.
+In 1959, the TVA reapproved development of the Fort Loudoun Extension, now called the Tellico Project.
 The justification for the project was to improve the economic conditions of the Little Tennessee watershed, through land and recreational development.
-This project, which encompassed acreage in Loudon, Blount, and Monroe counties, became known as the City of Timberlake Plan, named for journalist Henry Timberlake who explored the Cherokee villages that once occupied the area.
-Timberlake, the TVA's ambitious attempt at creating a city from scratch, aimed at providing a high-quality and self-sufficient city supporting an estimated population of 42,000.
-The project was promoted as a nationwide demonstration of land use initiatives and economic development for the poor rural area of the Little Tennessee Valley, to transform it into a thriving economic urban center.
-The Tellico Dam component of the Timberlake initiative was planned to provide a large-size reservoir for water sports for recreation purposes and for freight transport via barge for proposed industrial sites that would get access to the Tennessee River through a canal.
-Despite no plans for generating electricity at the Tellico Dam site, the canal that was part of the project enabled an extra 23 MW of power generation capacity by diverting the flow of the Little Tennessee upstream of Fort Loudoun Dam.
-The Timberlake project obtained support with the announcement of major investment from the Boeing Corporation along with Congressional aid.
+This project, which encompassed acreage in Loudon, Blount, and Monroe counties, became known as the City of Timberlake Plan, named for journalist Henry Timberlake, who explored the Cherokee villages that once occupied the area.
+Timberlake, the TVA's ambitious attempt at creating a city from scratch, had a projected population of 42,000.
+The project was promoted as a demonstration of economic development for the rural poor, transforming the Little Tennessee Valley into a thriving urban center.
+The Tellico Dam would provide a large reservoir for recreation and for freight transport to proposed industrial sites with access to the Tennessee River through a canal.
+The dam would not produce electricity, but the canal would enable an additional 23 MW of power generation at the Fort Loudoun Dam by diverting flow from the Little Tennessee River.
+The Timberlake project was initially supported with congressional aid and investment from the American aerospace manufacturing company, the Boeing Corporation.
 In 1974, the Tennessee state legislature unsuccessfully proposed a bill seeking to incorporate the Timberlake area into a city.
-The plans for the City of Timberlake never fully materialized and were discontinued in 1975 following pullout from Boeing, who cited the project as not economically feasible.
+Boeing determined that the project was not economically feasible and withdrew in 1975; the plans never fully materialized.